MysticShadow427/AllCareOrg/README.md

 **After extracting the zip file or after cloning the repository**

 Open the server.js folder and a terminal in it.
-Run npm start to start server on your local host and port 3000.
+Run **npm install** to install all the dependancies and after that run **npm start** to start server on your local host and port 3000.

 ## Brief Project Structure